Branes and Representations of DAHA $C^\vee C_1$: affine braid group action on category: Double Affine Hecke Algebra of type C*C1

 \subsection{DAHA of type \texorpdfstring{$C^\vee C_1$}{C*C1}}

 Let us now review some necessary details of DAHA of type $C^\vee C_1$.
-For an admissible pair $C^\vee C_1$, DAHA is closely related to the fundamental group of a fourth punctured sphere, which is generated by $T_0, T_0^{\vee}, T_1,T_1^{\vee}$ as illustrated in Figure \ref{fig:daha generators}
+For an admissible pair $C^\vee C_1$, DAHA is closely related to the fundamental group of a four-punctured sphere, which is generated by $T_0, T_0^{\vee}, T_1,T_1^{\vee}$ as illustrated in Figure \ref{fig:daha generators}

 A deformation of the group algebra of this fundamental group is achieved by modifying the relation to

 Then, DAHA of type $C^\vee C_1$, denoted as $\HH$, can be constructed by the quotient of the algebra by four Hecke relations\footnote{We make a slight adjustment to the standard notation so that the parameters $t_i$ agree exactly with the geometric parameters, which will be important for later use.
 For the standard notation, we refer the reader to Appendix \ref{app:notation}.}, namely imposing the Hecke relation for each generator \cite{sahi1999nonsymmetric} \bea (T_0+iq^{\frac{1}{2}}t_1)(T_0+iq^{-\frac{1}{2}}t_1^{-1})&=0~, \\ (T_0^\vee+it_2)(T_0^\vee+it_2^{-1})&=0~,\\ (T_1+it_3)(T_1+it_3^{-1})&=0~,\\ (T_1^\vee+it_4)(T_1^\vee+it_4^{-1})&=0~. \eea Thus, the algebra $\HH$ is parameterized by four parameters from the Hecke relations, $\boldsymbol{t} = (t_1, t_2, t_3, t_4) \in (\bC^\times)^4$, along with the deformation parameter $q\in \bC^\times$.